This Keto Greek Salad is a great lunch salad or starter appetizer with Keto Greek Dressing drizzled on top.

 - 1/2 tsp Oregano

-- In a large mixing bowl, add the fruits, vegetables, and feta and mix together.
+- In a large mixing bowl, add all the salad ingredients – cucumbers, tomatoes, red onions, feta cheese, and kalamata olives.

-- Next, pour the greek dressing over the salad.
+- Pour the greek dressing over the greek salad and mix.